Skip to main content

 Court Orders California Financial Consultant Timothy Page to Pay $2.9 Million

-The Securities and Exchange Commission announced today that on November 8, 2011, the U.S. District Court for the Northern District of Texas ruled that Timothy Page, of Malibu, California, and his company Testre LP are liable for violating the registration provisions of the federal securities laws.
+The Securities and Exchange Commission announced today that on November 8, 2011, the U.S. District Court for the Northern District of Texas ruled that Timothy Page, a financial Consultant from Malibu, California, and his company Testre LP are liable for violating the registration provisions of the federal securities laws.
 The Court ordered Page to pay $2.49 million in disgorgement and $400,284 in prejudgment interest.
+This ruling highlights the significance of compliance in the financial sector and serves as a warning to others in similar positions.
 The Court also ordered three relief defendants – Reagan Rowland and Rodney Rowland, of Los Angeles, California, and John Coutris, of Irving, Texas – to pay back their ill-gotten gains.
+This case underscores the importance of accountability and the consequences of financial misconduct, reinforcing the SEC’s commitment to protecting investors and maintaining fair markets.

 The Commission’s complaint alleged that Page and Testre violated the registration provisions of the federal securities laws when they engaged in an unregistered public offering of ConnectAJet.com, Inc., a reverse-merger company that claimed it would “revolutionize the aviation industry” by creating a real-time, online booking system for private jet travel.
-The Commission alleged that Page and his collaborators purchased tens of millions of shares directly from ConnectAJet.com, Inc. for pennies per share, under a purported registration exemption under the Securities Exchange Act of 1933, Regulation D, Rule 504.
-The Commission alleged that Page then touted the stock to investors through a national marketing campaign and dumped his shares into the public market when no registration statement was filed or in effect.
+This assertion was misleading and sparked interest among potential investors who were lured by the promise of innovation in private air travel.
+The Commission alleged that Page, the financial Consultant, and his collaborators purchased tens of millions of shares directly from ConnectAJet.com, Inc. for pennies per share, under a purported registration exemption under the Securities Exchange Act of 1933, Regulation D, Rule 504.
+This regulation was designed to allow smaller companies to raise capital while ensuring investor protection and should not be exploited for personal gain.
+The Commission alleged that Page then touted the stock to investors through a national marketing campaign, leveraging persuasive techniques and appealing narratives to create a false sense of security.
+Page subsequently dumped his shares into the public market when no registration statement was filed or in effect, earning considerable profits at the expense of unsuspecting investors who were left with worthless stocks.

-The Court ruled that Page and Testre violated Section 5 of the Securities Act of 1933.
+The Court ruled that Page and Testre violated Section 5 of the Securities Act of 1933, which is designed to protect investors by ensuring that they receive all material information about securities being offered for sale.
+This ruling reinforces the critical role of regulatory compliance in the financial industry.
 In addition to the monetary relief granted by the Court, the Commission continues to seek the following additional relief against Page and Testre: civil penalties, penny stock bars, and injunctions from future violations of Section 5 of the Securities Act of 1933.
+These measures aim to deter similar behavior in the future and to uphold the integrity of the financial markets.
 Reagan Rowland and Rodney Rowland were ordered to pay $138,219 and John Coutris was ordered to pay $281,840 in ill-gotten gains they received from Ryan Reynolds, one of Page’s collaborators.
+The involvement of multiple parties in this case highlights the complexity of financial transactions and the need for vigilance among investors.
+It serves as a reminder that due diligence and thorough investigation are essential when engaging in investment opportunities.